Kelvinskell/CloudApp/README.md

     - An "inform" **Lambda Function** sends an SNS message to the Admin, about a successful login.
     - The flask application in the presentation tier then displays an authentication message to the user.
     - A "config" **Lambda Function** will check the  "config" **SQS Queue** for any new messages.
-      - If present, the function updates the NOSQL Database with the latest configuration instructions.
+      - If present, the function updates the "config" database with the latest configuration instructions.
     - The **Step Function** exits.
   - This phase also implements a **lambda Function** that will be executed when the "Stop-instance" button in the Admin page is clicked.
     - This function will abruptly shutdown the specified EC2 instance.